itadinanta/corrosion/documentation/Troubleshooting.md

 `path/to/your/eclipse_rust_workspace/languageServers-log/org.eclipse.corrosion.rls.log`

-It is possible to redirect logs to the Eclipse console but it's been reported that the process may cause Eclipse to hang randomly, so logging to files is recommended.
+It is possible to redirect logs to the Eclipse **console** with the settings above, but it's been reported that the process may cause Eclipse to hang randomly, so logging to files is recommended.

 #### Even more logging